Container control in Power Apps (experimental)

 The container can hold a set of controls and has its own properties.

-You can start with inserting a blank container, then customize it by adding controls to it, resizing it, moving it, hiding it, and making other changes.
-You can also start with a number of controls, select them and add them into a container through the context menu in the tree view or right click on the canvas.
+You can start with inserting a blank container.
+And then, customize it by adding controls to it, resizing it, moving it, hiding it, and making other changes.
+You can also start with a number of controls, select them and add using tree view.

 BorderColor – The color of a control's border.